sanmai/pipeline/README.md

 # About collection pipelines in general

 About [collection pipelines programming pattern](https://martinfowler.com/articles/collection-pipeline/) by Martin Fowler.

+In a more general sense this library implements a subset of [CSP](https://en.wikipedia.org/wiki/Communicating_sequential_processes) paradingm, as opposed to [Actor model](https://en.wikipedia.org/wiki/Actor_model).

 What else is out there: